2016-2017 Season Review

 AJ Turner, who started in 28 of Boston College’s 32 games, decided in the off-season to use his final two years of eligibility elsewhere, as he transferred to Northwestern.
 The 6’7 G/F averaged 8.4 PPG, 3.3 RPG and 3.0 APG.
 Turner hit 49 threes at a 37.1% clip.
 Connor Tava was lost to graduation.
 As a senior, the 6’6 Tava started 27 games, averaging 5.9 PPG and 5.4 RPG.
 Also lost to graduation was 6’9 Mo Jeffers.
 Jeffers started 31 of 32 games and averaged 5.6 PPG and a team high 5.6 RPG.

-By far the biggest newcomer for Jim Christian is Illinois State grad transfer Deontae Hawkins.
-At 6’8, Hawkins led a 28 win Redbird team in both scoring (14.0 PPG) and rebounding (6.5 RPG).
-He also hit 70 threes at an impressive 44.3% rate.
-As for incoming freshman, Vin Baker Jr. is a 6’9 forward and the son of former NBA star Vin Baker Sr. Baker grew from 6’2 to 6’9 in a year, so he brings guard skills with his large frame.
+Vin Baker Jr. is a 6’9 forward and the son of former NBA star Vin Baker Sr. Baker grew from 6’2 to 6’9 in a year, so he brings guard skills with his large frame.
 Luka Kraljevic is a 6’10 big man that is a top 50 European recruit.
 Stefon Mitchell is another recruit with good size.
 He’s 6’8 but only 175 pounds, so he’ll need to grow into his body.
 Finally, Avery Wilson, a 6’4 guard, is a strong guard with a football background.
+Jim Christian also brings in Illinois State graduate transfer Deontae Hawkins.
+The forward averaged 14.0 PPG, 6.5 RPG and hit 70 threes at a 44.3% clip last season for the redbirds.
+He was Second Team All-MVC.

 The seat has to be getting warm for Jim Christian, as the Eagles have gone just 29-67 under him.
 There needs to finally be signs of improvement this season.
-The Eagles backcourt should be solid with Robinson, Bowman and Chatman, but the frontcourt is definitely a concern.
-Bringing in Deontae Hawkins will definitely help there, but they need some other big guys to step up.
+The Eagles backcourt should be solid with Robinson, Bowman and Chatman, but the frontcourt is definitely a concern, though adding Hawkins helps.
 One thing the Eagles have going for them is they have a bunch of guys that can really shoot the ball from the outside.
 They have the ability to beat some good teams if they get hot from deep.
-It will still be another long season for BC, but maybe it won’t be as long as the past two years.
+It will still be another long season for BC, but hopefully it won’t be as long as the past two years.